gkorpal/gkorpal.github.io/_reading/book-list.md

 * **Introduction to Commutative Algebra** by *Atiyah and MacDonald*: For those who want to learn commutative algebra for algebraic geometry.
 Really helpful for someone planning to read Hartshorne's book "Algebraic Geometry".
 For a gentler introduction, one can read the book by N S Gopalakrishnan.
 * **Representation and Characters of Groups** by *G. James and M. Liebeck*: This is an introductory text for the representation theory of finite groups.
 It could have been an ideal introductory text for undergraduates but they chose [bad notations](https://math.stackexchange.com/a/192728).
 However, it is more accessible as compared to the standard textbook by [Serre](https://doi.org/10.1007/978-1-4684-9458-7).
   * **Representation Theory of Finite Groups** by *M. Burrow*: Must read the introduction to the first chapter.
 Notations are a bit outdated.
+  * **Representation Theory of Finite Groups: An Introductory Approach** by *B. Steinberg*: This book takes a Fourier analytic approach while only requiring a basic knowledge of linear algebra and group theory.
+The coolest part is section 11.3 about card shuffling.

 ## Analysis